gojefferson/dumbdown/README.md

 ## Usage
-It allows 2 kinds of formatting marks, **bold** and *italic*, but it uses Slack's syntax for these and not Markdown syntax.
+It allows 3 kinds of formatting marks, **bold**, *italic*, and > blockquotes but it uses Slack's syntax for these and not Markdown syntax.

 Bold text must have `*` surrounding it: